moritzhoferer/affective_polarization_on_reddit/README.md

-# affective_polarization_on_reddit
+# Affective Polarization on Reddit
-Code to the "Affective Polarization on Reddit" project which is joint work with Arto Kekkonen (Helsinki) and Kieran Mepham (ETH Zurich) .
+The repository presents the code for the "Affective Polarization on Reddit" project which is joint work with Arto Kekkonen (Helsinki) and Kieran Mepham (ETH Zurich).
+This project is also part of MH's PhD thesis.

+Execute the python file in the order of the numbers to reproduce the sentiment figures.
+Not that with the sample data set the executing of all file will give no results, as the dataset is to small.

 ## Run code in a virtual invironment